Re

 That leaves Remedies as one of the two categories in REPROCess that do not appear in SCORE.
 In our definition Remedies are proposed solutions to a problem.
 Strict adherence to the criteria of the Well-formed Outcome model effectively banishes proposed Remedies.
 This is strange seeing as they are the most common starting point for most therapy and change work.
 Instead of banishing them, in Symbolic Modelling we acknowledge them and notice the metaphors involved (they nearly always contain metaphors) and what these tell us about the way the client’s inner world is organised.
 Furthermore, Remedies gives clues about what is likely to not work and what to be on the lookout for when, to paraphrase Paul Watzlawick, ‘the Remedy is the Problem’ (Watzlawick, et. al., 1974).

 The other category missing from SCORE is Change.
-Unless the facilitator is on the lookout for spontaneous changes, it is possible for small but potentially significant changes to pass them, and the client, by.
+Unless the facilitator is on the lookout for spontaneous changes, it is possible for small but potentially significant changes to pass by them, and the client.
 We added this category to encourage facilitators to listen for the often subtle clues that something is changing for the client right now.

-Change, together make up a client’s “current reality” (Fritz, 1989) – the sum total of what is true for the client in the here and now.
+In REPROCess, every category together (except Change) make up a client’s “current reality” (Fritz, 1989) – the sum total of what is true for the client in the here and now.
 Change is the threshold between different realities.
 As something changes for the client their REPRO’s change and the result is a new current reality.

 As Figure 1 shows, the SCORE categories are often explicitly organised in relation to time.
 This makes intuitive sense but it is prescribing a particular, albeit common, model of the world for the client.
 We have found that if a time ‘line’ isn’t presupposed some people have exceedingly creative ways of organising time in their inner worlds.
 For example, two of Aristotle’s Four Causes can be seen as operating in the present and one, Final Causes, in the future (Tompkins & Lawley, 2006b).
 Rather than presupposing classical time structures, we have found we are better able to model the idiosyncrasies of the way clients think about time with our straightforward Before-During-After model (Lawley & Tompkins, 2000).